Acts 10 Bible Study

 Then why is God telling Peter to now eat everything?

 That's what Peter "wondered within himself what this vision which he had seen meant" (Acts 10:17).
-But there are at least a couple of reasons.
+But there are at least two reasons.
 Firstly, God told Peter, "God has cleansed" (Acts 10:15) them, so God did something to cleanse the unclean animals and make them fine for consumption.
 Secondly, the dietary law had become one of the main cultural barriers between Jews and gentiles, which God was about to use Peter to tear down.

 Is it certain that the aforementioned animals can now be eaten?